GReeN FooLS

 Inspiring imagination and creative confidence

-Students try skills such as juggling, diabolo, flower sticks, poi, plate spinning, tight wire, slack line, rolling barrels, rola bola, and yo-yo.
+Students try skills such as juggling, diabolo, flower sticks, poi, plate spinning, tight wire, slack line, rola bola, crazy legs stilts, rolling barrels and yo-yo.

 Private School Option: Private schools receive access to our full range of circus training, including strap-in stilts, walking barrels, unicycle, and aerial skills.